MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Can I use the JSON data file generated in Common Data Service when a guide is created to build or extend functionality?

 When you create a guide using the PC app, a JSON data file is automatically created in Common Data Service.
 This file is for internal use only.
-We don't recommend building functionality on top of this file because it may change from time to time.
+We don't recommend building functionality on top of this file because it may change over time.

 ## How do I limit users to a particular Dynamics 365 instance?